babylonhealth/ios-playbook/Cookbook/Technical-Documents/AddingFrameworks.md

 # Adding Frameworks to the project

-Out project uses a modular architecture, with the app being split in separate projects in the workspace, each producing a framework for one of those modules.
+Our project uses a modular architecture, with the app being split in separate projects in the workspace, each producing a framework for one of those modules.

 This means that we share internal frameworks among different projects through the same workspace.
 But there are a few quirks of how Xcode currently manages it, and needs manual settings to work properly.